(Last Updated on : 22/05/2018)

 Goddesses of India are huge in number and are worshipped in all parts of India among the Hindu people.
-India has the largest population of the Hindus who worship male and female deities.
-Goddesses of India are those female deities who have gained prominence and are widely worshipped with great splendor and piety.
-The Hindu goddesses have got place in the ancient Hindu scriptures like Bhagavad Gita, Ramayana and Rig Veda.
+Goddesses of India are those female deities who have gained prominence and are widely worshipped with great splendour and piety.
+The Hindu

 .
 Durga is also known as Ambey Mata in the northern parts of India

-is celebrated all over the country celebrating her valor and prowess that helped Lord Rama
+is celebrated all over the country celebrating her valour and prowess that helped Lord Rama

 to release his bride from his captivity.